 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

-A: I produced, mixed, and mastered the official remix of Prince Royce's "Darte Un Beso".
+A: I produced, mixed, and mastered the Sony's official remix of Prince Royce's "Darte Un Beso".
 He is an international mega pop star and an incredible talent.
 It truly was a dream come true and opened the door for me to remix for more of their star studded talent.

 Q: Analog or digital and why?